-The post Thinking about rooftop solar?
-Here’s the nitty-gritty on the renewables bill appeared first on NC Policy Watch.
+The post Disregarding the facts about the looming shortfall in the state budget appeared first on NC Policy Watch.

 A person with firsthand knowledge of a drug dealer’s confession to killing four young Pennsylvania men says the man killed them after he felt cheated or threatened during three drug transactions and then burned their bodies.

 For the first time in a long time, trial judges in North Carolina have independent research assistance for complicated cases and questions of law.

 The Administrative Office of the Courts (AOC) launched the N.C.
 Judicial Fellowship program in April after a recommendation from the N.C.
 Commission on the Administration of Law and Justice (NCCALJ).